ryder203/croc_tooth/README.md

 # For Windows only

-Croc tooth is for Microsoft Windows OS only, written in Python and compiled with AutoPyToExe.
+Croc tooth is for Microsoft Windows OS only, written in Python and compiled with AutoPyToExe.<br>
+Croc itself is available for various OS.

 # Screenshot